ludiosarchive/mute-new-tabs/README.md

 5. Check "Developer mode" at the top-right.

-6. Click "Load unpacked extension...", then select the cloned `mute-all-tabs-by-default` directory.
+6. Click "Load unpacked extension...", then select the cloned `mute-new-tabs` directory.

 7. Check "Allow in incognito" if you also want incognito tabs to be muted by default.